vinitshahdeo/portfolio/README.md

 npm run dev
 ```

+> [!TIP]
+> For enhanced Astro support in Visual Studio Code, it's highly recommended to install the [Astro VSCode extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode).
+This extension provides useful features such as syntax highlighting, IntelliSense, code formatting, and more, significantly improving your development experience with Astro projects.

 ## 🧞 Commands

 Before running these commands, ensure you have Node.js and npm installed on your system.
 All commands should be executed from the root directory of the project, using a terminal.